brian-team/brian2/docs_sphinx/developer/overview.rst

-Overview of Brian2
+Overview of Brian
 =============================

-This page describes some of the concepts in Brian2 and how the different parts are meant to work together.
+This page describes some of the concepts in Brian and how the different parts are meant to work together.
 Of course, nothing here is set in stone at the current stage...